 If this is used to serialize a DFDL Infoset element of type xs:string with value “A hash is a #”, then the value is wrapped with the dfdl:escapeBlockStart and dfdl:escapeBlockEnd, giving simple content "startA hash is a #end".
 If this data was parsed, the "#end" will be treated as an escaped escape block end and the parse will fail, reporting that there is no escape block end in the data.

-In this scenario, the data is not compliant with the escape scheme, and the DFDL unparser MUST issue a processing error.
+In this scenario, the data is not compliant with the escape scheme, and the DFDL unparser MUST issue a Processing Error.

 Additional examples are in Appendix A: Escape Scheme Use Cases.